-Recommendation: In order to correct the circumstances described, the City may consider the employment of a highly trained accounting person, such as a CPA or consider engaging a second CPA firm.
-In this instance, one CPA firm would be engaged to prepare the City's financial statements in accordance with accounting principles generally accepted in the United States and the other firm engaged to conduct the audit of the City's financial statements.
+Recommendation: In order to correct the circumstances described, the City may consider the employment of a highly trained accounting person, such as a CPA or consider engaging a CPA firm to prepare the City's financial statements in accordance with accounting principles generally accepted in the United States.

-Management's Response: Management will evaluate the costs versus the benefits of employing a trained accounting professional or another CPA firm to correct this deficiency.
+Views of Responsible Officials: Management will evaluate the costs versus the benefits of employing a trained accounting professional or another CPA firm to correct this deficiency.
 Management recognizes that the costs may exceed the benefits and understands, and is willing to accept the risk that its financial statements may contain misstatements that could go undetected.

-Finding 2016-002 (Material Weakness)
+Finding 2017-002 (Material Weakness)

-Condition: During our audit, we noted that no reconciliation is being prepared for the occupational tax, insurance premium tax, sewer and garbage revenue billing software (United Systems) to the general ledger.
+Condition: During our audit, we noted reconciliations are being prepared between the occupational tax, insurance premium tax, sewer and garbage revenue billing software (United Systems) and the general ledger.
 This is a repeat finding from the prior year.